ferdnyc/mupdf/docs/src/C-API.rst

 We will be explaining the basics, enough to get you started on a single threaded application.
 There are more functions and data structures used internally, and there are also ways to use :title:`MuPDF` from multiple threads, but those are beyond the scope of this document.

 The functions and structures documented in this document are what we consider stable :title:`APIs`.
-They will rarely change, and if they do, any such changes will be noted in the "api-changes" document along with instructions for how to update your code.
+They will rarely change, and if they do, any such changes will be noted in the :title:`Changes` document along with instructions for how to update your code.